Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: A2: Topologically protected edge-state and Floquet topological insulators

 \subsection{Floquet Topological Insulators with multi-dimensional DTQW}

-Different classes of floquet topological insulators could be realized by the multi-dimensional coupling tessellations introduced in Sec.~\ref{Sec_multiD_QW}.
-The $nP$ excitation propagates unidirectionally and without backscattering along the edge, that is a line/surface in 2D/3D lattice, and eventually distributes uniformly along the boundary.
-Unlike in 1D, symmetry is not required for the presence of topological phase in multi-dimensions.
-Using the operators of \cite{Eq3}, a set of Hamiltonian $W_{\text{eff}}=T_{x}R_{\theta_0} T_{y} R_{\theta_1} T_{xy} R_{\theta_0}$ could be used for making {\it 2D topological insulators} with non-vanishing Chern numbers, see Supp and \cite{Kit10}.
-Unlike the time-independent QW in the time-dependent approach, topologically protected (TP) edge states could be formed even in the cases where the Chern number is zero for all the bands.
-As an example, the simple model of coined QW steps of $W_{\text{eff}}=T_{y}R_{\theta_1} T_{x} R_{\theta_0}$, leads to a 2D topological insulator, see Supp.
-Here, the Chern number of both bands are zero and the presented topological invariant is the Rudner winding number \cite{rud13}.
-Multi-dimensional topological insulators could also be formed by Rydberg discrete-time SSH model as discussed in the Supp.
+Different classes of Floquet topological insulators could be realized by the multi-dimensional coupling tessellations introduced in Sec.~\ref{Sec_multiD_QW}.
+The $nP$ excitation propagates unidirectionally and without backscattering along the edge, that is a line (surface) in 2D (3D) lattice, and eventually distributes uniformly along the boundary.
+Unlike in 1D, symmetry is not required for the presence of the topological phase in multi-dimensions.